-The procedure during switching operations is described in detail in the SIPROTEC[®] 4 System Description, Order No. E50417-H1176-C151.
+The procedure for switching resources is described in the SIPROTEC 4 System Description under Control of Switchgear.

-2.25.1 Control Authorization
+2.22.1 Control Authorization

-2.25.1.1 Command Types
+2.22.1.1 Command Types

-Commands to the System This type of commands are directly output to the switchgear to change their process state: Commands for the operation of circuit breakers (asynchronous or synchronous through integration of the the synchronism check and closing control function) as well as commands for the control of isolators and earth switches, • Step commands, e.g. for reising and lowering transformer taps Step commands, e.g. for raising and lowering transformer taps, Set-point commands with configurable time settings, e.g. to control Petersen coils Device-internal Commands These commands do not directly operate binary outputs.
-They serve for initiating in- ternal functions, communicating the detection of status changes to the device or for acknowledging them. • Manual overriding commands to manually "update" information on process-depen- dent objects such as indications and switching states, e.g. if the communication with the process is interrupted.
-Manually overidden objects are marked as such in the information status and can be displayed accordingly.
-Flagging commands (for "setting") the data value of internal objects, e.g. switching authority (remote/local), parameter switchovers, transmission blockages and dele- tion and presetting of metered values.

-• Acknowledgment and resetting commands for setting and resetting internal buffers or data stocks.

-- Information status commands to set/delete the additional "Information Status" item of a process object, such as

-- Acquisition blocking,

-- Output blocking.
+Commands to theThis type of commands are directly output to the switchgear to change their processSystemstate:

+- Commands for the operation of circuit breakers (asynchronous; or synchronized through integration of the synchronism check and closing control function) as well as commands for the control of isolators and earth switches. - Step commands, e.g. for raising and lowering transformer taps, - Setpoint commands with configurable time settings, e.g. to control Petersen coils.

+Device-internalThese commands do not directly operate binary outputs.
+They serve for initiating internal functions, communicating the detection of status changes to the device or for acknowledging them.

+- Manual override commands for "manual update" of information on process-dependent objects such as annunciations and switching states, e.g. if the communication with the process is interrupted.
+Manually overidden objects are marked as such in the information status and can be displayed accordingly. - Flagging commands (for "setting") the data value of internal objects, e.g. switching authority (remote/local), parameter switchovers, transmission blockages and deletion and presetting of metered values. - Acknowledgment and resetting commands for setting and resetting internal buffers or data stocks. - Information status commands to set/delete the additional "Information Status" item of a process object, such as - Acquisition blocking, - Output blocking.

-2.25.1.2 Sequence in the Command Path
+2.22.1.2 Sequence in the Command Path